-The TCL Alto 6+ is a fairly small bar and it should easily fit between the legs of a 55" TV.
-It isn't very tall, and shouldn't obscure your screen unless it sits flush on the table.
+The TCL Alto 6+ is a fairly small bar, and it should easily fit between the legs of a 55 inch TV.
+It isn't very tall and shouldn't obscure your screen unless it sits flush on the table.

 The TCL Alto 6+ has a decent build quality.
-It's made from mostly plastic and the front of the bar is wrapped in a tight fabric to protect the speakers.
+It's mostly made from plastic, and the front of the bar is wrapped in a tight fabric to protect the speakers.
 However, the fabric can rip or get dirty.
-The subwoofer is made from MDF, which makes it feel a little more robust.
+The subwoofer is made from MDF, making it feel a little more robust.

 The TCL Alto 6+ has great stereo dynamics.
 It can get pretty loud, which is well-suited for a large or crowded room.
 While there are some thumping and compression artifacts present when you push the bar to max volume, it may not be noticeable to most users.

 The TCL Alto 6+ has a very good THD performance.
 At a normal listening volume, it falls within good limits, so audio reproduction is clean and pure.
 There's a slight jump in THD at max volume, but this shouldn't be too noticeable with real-life content.

 This soundbar's center channel performance is disappointing.
 Since it's a 2.1 setup, it doesn't have a dedicated center speaker, and it relies on its left and right speakers to create a sound in the center, which results in a more diffused and less clear sound compared to a discrete center.
 That said, voices should still sound clear and accurate, although a little dark.

 The TCL Alto 6+'s surround performance is poor.
 This 2.1 setup downmixes this content into stereo to play it, which results in less accurate and clear localization of surround objects in the soundstage.
 It doesn't sound very immersive, and objects are perceived as coming from in front of you rather than from around you.